 This is why experts recommend starting a personal fight against smoking.
 And for a good reason.

-Most smokers at least once in their lives decided: “That’s it, from tomorrow – not a single puff!”
-Of course, they kept their word up to the first nervous shock or the moment of forgetting.
-“Oh, I’m with a cigarette.
-I don’t even know how it happened.”
+Most smokers at least once in their lives decided: "That's it, from tomorrow - not a single puff!"
+Of course, they were true to their word until the first nervous shock or the moment of forgetting.
+"Oh, I'm with a cigarette.
+I have no idea what went wrong."

 Read also: 6 Ways to Stay Productive with a Flexible Schedule.

-The problem is that smoking is not only physiological but also psychological addiction.
-You may not be aware of this, but the cigarette is closely related to significant, vital things—for example, the ability to exhale in the midst of a hectic day at work.
+The problem is that nicotine addiction manifests itself not only physically but also mentally.
+It's possible you're unaware of this, but the cigarette is closely related to significant, vital things—for example, the ability to exhale in the midst of a hectic day at work.
 Discuss in the smoking-room what should not be discussed in the office.
-Talk on the phone with your loved one.
-Drink a cup of coffee without thinking about anything – just “sticking” into the landscape around.
+Have a phone conversation with a loved one.
+Relax and enjoy your coffee without worrying about anything - just "sticking" into the landscape around.

 If you quit smoking one day, a gaping hole forms in the place of those meaningful pleasures.
 Everything seems to be OK, a cup of coffee in hand, but something is missing.
 And this scarcity spoils all the fun.

-Or a little differently: before, a smoke break was an opportunity to take a pause relatively legally, but now you don’t smoke, which means there seems to be no reason for a pause.
-And so you continue to work without interruption, exhausting the nervous system and driving yourself into a state of permanent fatigue.
+To put it another way: in the past, a smoking break was an opportunity to take a pause relatively legally, but now you don't smoke, which means there seems to be no reason for a pause.
+And so you keep working without a break, exhausting the nervous system and driving yourself into a state of permanent fatigue.
 It is not surprising that your subconscious mind will try to return the saving cigarette associated with relaxation and pleasure.
 And it will return, believe me.

-Therefore, quitting smoking from tomorrow is a controversial option.
+This makes the decision to stop smoking starting tomorrow a contentious one.
 Better to set an exact date.

 Not too close to get ready, and not too far away to change your mind.

 The preparation is as follows.
 You need to decouple smoking from everyday rest and pleasure.
-If you are used to combining a cup of coffee with a cigarette – drink, but without a cigarette.
+If you often smoke while drinking coffee - drink, but without a cigarette.
 Make a promise to yourself, “I’ll have my coffee, and I’ll have a smoke in 15 minutes,” and keep your promise.
-If you need informal communication with colleagues, go to it without a cigarette, again promising yourself a smoke break sometime later.
+If you need informal communication with colleagues, go to it without a cigarette, promising yourself you'll have a smoke break afterward.

 When day X finally comes, your withdrawal from smoking cessation will not be so strong because at least you will psychologically prepare for it.